AvienReactor/EnemyTemplate/README.md

 **Fifth, setup the prefab Animations**

 Head back to the core model and add component **Animator**.
 I would recommend copying **Henry's AnimationController** and building from it if your new to understanding **AnimationControllers** as well as watching some videos on how to use them in Unity.
 I can't explain much about this part because it really depends on what you want to do.
-But if you want to just see if your enemy will just spawn first I saw just take gunpuppies AnimationController and use it. this is what our example looks like for the **Animator**.
+But if you want to just see if your enemy will just spawn first I suggest you take *gunpuppies* AnimationController and use it. this is what our example looks like for the **Animator**.

 ![](https://cdn.discordapp.com/attachments/568616591349252129/1005038666466471966/unknown.png)

 **Sixth, save as a prefab**

 Drag'n'drop the core model in the **Hierarchy** to the Project window at the bottom.
 A window will pop-up, you want to hit **Original Prefab**.
-Now rename it to the name you want to give it but you **must have to have "enm"** in the name.
+Now rename it to the name you want to give it but you **must include "enm"** in the name.
 For example mine is **enmGunPupBasic**.

 ![](https://cdn.discordapp.com/attachments/568616591349252129/1005040815640412190/unknown.png)

 Now the prefab is done.

 ### Step 3, Build the AssetBundle
-**I recommend doing this every time.**
+**I recommend doing this every time you edit the Unity Project.**

 Head to the right-side window and go to **AssetBundles** and the Configure Tab.
 Hit the Refresh button to the left of the Configure tab.